 And since the warm sand led down to the still waters of the river, the temperature was perfect for swimming.
 Such a change from the cold, powerful water of the Atlantic.

 Although we enjoyed a few afternoon strolls in the park, the trails were best for biking!
 We loved taking our bikes along the winding paths, through the forests, and over sections of the river.
 Keep an eye out for wildlife while here as well – look for white-tailed deer, bears, and more.
 Many of the trails have a picnic area to stop at along the way.

 Check out this fun video of one of our bike rides in the park:

 Hopping on the bikes made it easy to stop by the beach for a quick swim, head down to Jake’s Landing to rent some kayaks, or just tour the area.
 And there were plenty of places to lock up our bikes at each location as well!

-A highlight of our trip was getting out on the still water in a kayak.
+A highlight of our trip was getting out on the still water of Kejimkujik National Park in a kayak.
 After biking over in the late afternoon, we set off for a short, but memorable adventure on the river.

 Being on the water is always a peaceful experience, but at Kejimjukik the stillness and quiet of the river is undeniably soothing.
 We could have easily fallen asleep had we let ourselves stop paddling for long enough.
 This is a great option for beginner kayakers since it is so calm and easy to navigate!